poromov/yandex_contest_invoker_debian/README.rst

 Overview
 --------

-This package is build for Ubuntu 10.04 (Lucid).
+This package is build for Ubuntu 12.04 (Precise).

 Build